Animal Tarot: Single-figured

-After being introduced from Alsace, Besançon pattern tarots were made in Germany as early as the 1720s but were probably not popular as German rule books did not mention tarot until after 1750.
+After being introduced from Alsace, Besançon-pattern tarots were made in Germany as early as the 1720s but were probably not popular as German rule books did not mention tarot until after 1750.

+Original Animal Tarot

 The earliest animal tarots, utilizing Lyonnais face cards, were made around 1740 in Strasbourg with production also in Germany, Belgium, and Sweden up to the early 19th century.
 The animal trumps of this early pattern were copied by later makers but the motifs were often in different orders on the tarot cards.

 Bavarian Animal Tarot

 The Bavarian Animal Tarot was designed by Andreas Benedict Göbl of Munich, Bavaria around 1765.
 He replaced the Lyonnais face cards with the Bavarian version of the Paris pattern.
 Meanwhile the tarocks depicted various animals, some accompanied by a person; these appear to be taken from a generic set of designs which were then used in different orders on the various tarocks.
 The pattern was widely copied; examples being known from Alsace, Belgium, Luxembourg, Sweden, Denmark and Russia as well as other German states.
 Despite being the most widespread animal tarot, it died out in the early 19th century.
 The pack is only known in the 78-card form.

 A facsimile of the Russian version has been published by Piatnik.